sst/guide/_chapters/add-an-update-note-api.md

 }
 {% endhighlight %}

-Run
+And we invoke our newly created function.

 {% highlight bash %}
 $ serverless webpack invoke --function update --path event.json
 {% endhighlight %}

-The response will look similar to this
+The response should look similar to this.

 {% highlight json %}
 {
   "status": true
 }
 {% endhighlight %}

+Next we are going to add an API to delete a note given it's id.